-My dear friend and cider accomplice Phil (http://www.eruditorumpress.com/blog/author/phil/) had a birthday earlier this month.
-And unlike most folks, this means he wanted to bring down a heap of work and organization on himself to celebrate.
-This means he planned and cooked a five course feast at the home of a wonderful mutual friend.
+My dear friend and cider accomplice Elizabeth (http://www.eruditorumpress.com/blog/author/elizabeth/) had a birthday earlier this month.
+And unlike most folks, this means she wanted to bring down a heap of work and organization on herself to celebrate.
+This means she planned and cooked a five course feast at the home of a wonderful mutual friend.

-As part of my gift to him, I paired his menu with local Finger Lakes Ciders and provided some of the ciders for these pairings.
-He was kind enough to allow me to write up the pairings and combine that post with my anticipation for this year's Finger Lakes Cider Week!
+As part of my gift, I paired the menu with local Finger Lakes Ciders and provided some of the ciders for these pairings.
+She was kind enough to allow me to write up the pairings and combine that post with my anticipation for this year's Finger Lakes Cider Week!

 Local Charcuterie Platter: Bellwether Vintage Heritage

-Phil sourced smoked turkey, ham, rillettes, and duck confit from The Piggery.
+El sourced smoked turkey, ham, rillettes, and duck confit from The Piggery.
 For the non-meat eaters we had local hummus by Ithaca Hummus.
 I enjoyed the Crosswinds Goblin cheese, Northwind Tripletree Tomme and a home-smoked cheddar.
-Phil also picked his own cucumbers and beets.
+El also pickled her own cucumbers and beets.

 Vintage Heritage is a very special cider cider that isn't readily available most of the time; its a cellar -aged edition of their Heritage cider.
 That description reads, “Dry; 6.9% alcohol; blend of European cider apples including Brown Snout, Dabinette, Chisel Jersey; this is the still version of Legacy; complex acid and tannin; an Old World cider to bring balance to your modern, hectic life.”
 This aged version really lets the playfully rustic side of cider shine.
 Its leathery, woody, tart and tannic.
 Delightfully different and something well worth trying if you ever get the chance.